fedi-e2ee/public-key-directory-specification/Specification.md

 If a third party issues a `RevokeKeyThirdParty` with a valid revocation token for a fireproof user's only valid public key, the system **MUST** prioritize handling the key compromise as a higher priority.
 This means that `Fireproof` is ignored in this edge case.

-### Encryption of Actor IDs

-The main security consideration of encrypted Actor IDs is to ensure that the contents are indistinguishable from random once the key has been securely erased.

-Thus, without the key, it should be computationally infeasible to recover the plaintext Actor ID.
-With this security guarantee in place, so long as all parties honor the request of the key to be erased in response to a "right to be forgotten" request, the plaintext is effectively deleted.

-This allows operators to store Actor IDs and honor such requests without having to violate the integrity of the underlying transparency log.

 ### Minimal Trust of Instance Operators